As you fight for the monetary compensation that will help you become whole

 recovered more than $500 million in successful verdicts, settlements,

-Our NYC personal injury lawyers are fully dedicated to pursuing the full
+and negotiations.
+Our NYC injury lawyers are fully dedicated to pursuing

-and fair compensation that our clients deserve.
-With this narrow focus
+the full and fair compensation that our clients deserve.
+With this narrow

 Contact us today for the legal guidance you need.